 After you've been through a divorce once, getting a premarital agreement before you marry again is probably a good idea.
-For example, this type of agreement can help protect the property you bring into a marriage, as well as set out some of the ground rules for property division if the couple later divorce.
+For example, this type of agreement can help protect the property you bring into a marriage, as well as set out some of the ground rules for property division if you divorce in the future.
 Keep reading to find out more...

 Yes, and you can do your own appendectomy, your own automobile repairs, fly an airplane for the first time on your own with no training (if you can find anybody foolish enough to rent you one), and do many other things for the very first time on your own.
-Unfortunately, doing your own prenup is about like trying to do an appendectomy on yourself --- you're probably going to die.
+Unfortunately, doing your own prenup is about like trying to do an appendectomy on yourself --- it's probably not going to end well.